XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: Our Approach

 \subsection{Sequential Recommendation with Unclicked User Behaviors}

-The base deep sequential recommender (DSR) only take as input $\mathcal{S}_{u,t}^+$ and recommends items according to $\bm{h}_{u,t}$.
-They ignore the influence of unclicked user behavior sequences.
+The base DSR only take as input $\mathcal{S}_{u,t}^+$ and recommends items according to $\bm{h}_{u,t}$.
+They ignore the influence of $\mathcal{S}_{u,t}^-$.
 We propose to model $\mathcal{S}_{u,t}^-=\{i^-_1,i^-_2,\dots,i^-_t\}$ as a plug-in module on basis of DSR.
-Starting from a base DSR, the modeling of unclicked items is integrated into the base model for more accurate representation.
-Here we choose \textit{SDM}~\cite{lv2019sdm} as the base DSR due to the following careful considerations:
+Here we choose \textit{SDM}~\cite{lv2019sdm} as the base DSR due to its capacity of handling with large-scale data for efficient deployed industry applications.